 Returns the period as set by SetPositionCallbackPeriod().

-Sets the period in ms with which the AnalogValueCallback callback is triggered periodically.
+Sets the period with which the AnalogValueCallback callback is triggered periodically.
 A value of 0 turns the callback off.

 The AnalogValueCallback callback is only triggered if the analog value has changed since the last triggering.